Iowa Attractions December 22, 2022

 Cappella Magna, 622 Commercial St, Waterloo, IA 50701, USA

 2. The Future Birthplace of Captain Kirk, Riverside

-For anyone who has ever seen Star Trek, you will know that Captain Kirk is from Iowa, he just works in outer space.
-And according to the show, he will be born in Riverside, Iowa in about two centuries or so.
+For anyone who has ever seen Star Trek, you will know that Captain Kirk is from Iowa; he just works in outer space.
+And as per the lore of the show, he will be born in Riverside, Iowa in about two centuries or so.
 This is one of those delightfully simple but totally fun

 That's right, a whole museum dedicated to hobos, and it's right here in Britt, Iowa.
 Britt is also home to the National Hobo Convention and the only Hobo Memorial in the world.
 Every year, the town has a Hobo Days festival where they crown a hobo king and hobo queen, and this is one fun

 5. The World's Largest Popcorn Ball, Sac City

 , which weighs 3,100 pounds.
 This record-breaking ball of popcorn is worth the visit if you're ever in the area.

 World's Largest Popcorn Ball, 1300 W Main St, Sac City, IA 50583, USA

 The story of Fong's is a funny one; the legend goes that the restaurant used to serve Chinese food, but when the new owners bought it to turn it into a pizza place, they didn't want to change the decor, and so Fong's Pizza was born.
 Fong's is popular for their fun, Asian-inspired theme, and their delicious pizza.
 This

 is fusion like never done before, and we're pretty proud to call it our own.